-The Department of English offers graduate courses in British literature, American literature and critical theory, as well as writing, leading to the Master of Arts.
+The Department of English offers graduate courses in British literature, American literature, and critical theory, as well as writing, leading to a Master of Arts.
 A master’s degree in English provides the basis for a wide range of career and professional choices.
-At Seton Hall, the M.A. in English serves as preparation for a doctoral degree program in literature, the Master of Fine Arts in Writing, and for professional degrees in law or business, as well as for careers in creative writing, secondary education, publishing, and professional writing.
+At Seton Hall, the M.A. in English serves as preparation for a doctoral degree program in literature, the Master of Fine Arts in Writing, and professional degrees in law or business, as well as careers in creative writing, secondary education, publishing, and professional writing.
 The diversity of student goals and interests is accommodated through a choice of four programs of study, as outlined below.
 Students should consult the Director of Graduate Studies for details of these programs and for guidance in selecting the programs and courses best suited to their needs.

 Undergraduate English majors at Seton Hall who qualify for the dual degree B.A./M.A. program in English can complete the M.A. in one year beyond their B.A.
 Applicants must have a 3.5 GPA in the major, apply in the second semester of their junior year, and may start taking graduate classes in their senior year.
 See the Undergraduate Catalogue for full description and admission requirements.

 In addition to the general University requirements for admission to graduate studies, the Department of English requires at least 18 undergraduate credits in English and American literature and/or writing.
-The GRE General Test is no longer required for Admission.
+The GRE General Test is no longer required for admission.

 In addition to the general University and College requirements, the Department of English requires a reading knowledge of French, German, Italian or Spanish as attested by the Department of Modern Languages.
 Subject to approval, Latin, Greek or another language may be substituted.
 Reading knowledge will be demonstrated through a foreign language translation examination.
 Students who cannot pass the language exam may take the Rapid Reading and Translation course, offered in the Spring, in its place.
 This course is offered in French or Spanish every other year.